 MS can cause lesions to develop on the brain and spinal cord, which may lead to a variety of symptoms.
 To help slow the development of lesions and manage symptoms they might cause, your doctor may prescribe one or more treatments.

-Many experimental therapies are also being developed not only to slow the growth of lesions, but also to heal them.
+Many experimental therapies are also being researched and developed to not only stop the development of new lesions but also to heal them.